D3r3k23/SpaceRun/README.md

 * Asteroids
 * Player gets a point for each asteroid passed
-* Animations on menu buttons
 * Explosion sound on player death
 * Player tilt based on acceleration
 * Smoke from player during acceleration
 * Space/planet surface background in game
-* Asteroids have constant speed, player speed increases
+* Asteroids have constant speed, player speed increases based on score
 * Add icon
 * PyInstaller